AN INTEGRATED FOUNDATION YEAR COULD BE YOUR ROUTE TO A DEGREE

 Here at the University of Central Lancashire we’re committed to helping you lay the foundations for degree success.
 If your qualifications do not meet the current admission requirements for direct entry on to an undergraduate honours degree programme, then Foundation Entry could be for you.
+Give us a call on 01772 830777 for help and advice and to apply for this September.

 Select the subject of your choice and the Foundation Entry programme will be displayed under related courses.